bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 the program (PC values) to relevant handlers.
 It must also emit precise metadata that enables unwinding of stack frames from any point that might experience a thrown exception.
-Finally, exceptional control flow must be taken into account by optimizations.
+Finally, exceptional control flow and dataflow must be taken into account by optimizations.

 We will likely refer to existing designs here, for example [LLVM's exception